 “I am always impressed by the diversity of projects funded through Healthy Neighbourhood Funding, which reaches people who might not otherwise get the support they need to make the first step onto a healthier lifestyle.
 Moulsecoomb had 17 projects apply this year.”

 “A highlight this year for me has been the development of our work with ethnically and culturally diverse communities.
 I am pleased and excited to have welcomed Ratna on to the team who, along with her work with BME communities on wellbeing, has been working in partnership with RISE to support and promote their new targeted BME work.
-Terry has been working with Brighton Digital Festival to explore the inclusion BME young people in online spaces through a series of workshops which culminated in a presentation at the Digital Festival this autumn and Ceza, TDC’s Community Development worker for Hollingdean, has joined the team to carry out some consultation work for Impetus on their Neighbourhood Care Scheme, exploring how they can tailor their services for BME people and volunteer befrienders.I was also really proud of the amazing film we made to celebrate the contribution older people make in our communities which we showed at our Older People’s Festival event in October”
+Terry has been working with Brighton Digital Festival to explore the inclusion of BME young people in online spaces through a series of workshops which culminated in a presentation at the Digital Festival this autumn and Ceza, TDC’s Community Development worker for Hollingdean, has joined the team to carry out some consultation work for Impetus on their Neighbourhood Care Scheme, exploring how they can tailor their services for BME people and volunteer befrienders.I was also really proud of the amazing film we made to celebrate the contribution older people make in our communities which we showed at our Older People’s Festival event in October”

 “I’m really proud of the impact we made with the TDC Tech Trail this year.
 It was the first year TDC had ever run an event with local businesses and we had a phenomenal response to the idea of connecting young people to tech businesses, helping to inspire them into STEM subjects but also encouraging growth in the tech talent pool.
-It led to some eye-opening discussions with businesses who had no idea of the challenges faced by these communities and some wonderful opportunities for young people who were offered work experience or had follow-up tech sessions in their youth clubs.
+It led to some eye-opening discussions with businesses who had no idea of the challenges faced by the communities we work with and some wonderful opportunities for young people who were offered work experience or had follow-up tech sessions in their youth clubs.

 Aside from the relationships formed with local businesses, the TDC Tech Trail enabled us to build connections with networks across the city.
 We were invited to be part of the discussions about future career pathways and opportunities for young people as part of Our Future City and we built a strong relationship with Brighton Digital Festival, who championed the project and invited us to talk about it at the closing conference.
 A chance to get on the stage and share our story with over 200 people.”